 @STokajian hiker, biker, Nature lover, with an all-time passion for Microbial Genomics

 Dr. Sima Tokajian is a professor of Microbial Genomics.
 She joined LAU in 2005 as a full-time assistant professor of Microbial Genomics.
-In 2019, she was promoted to the rank of full professor and is currently the chair of the Department of Natural Sciences.
+In 2019, she was promoted to the rank of full professor and was the chairperson of the Department of Natural Sciences.

 Dr. Tokajian is a dedicated, versatile professional with proven experience in teaching and research in Microbial Genomics.
 She was at the forefront of using next-generation sequencing to study problems ranging from infectious disease diagnostic to outbreak epidemiology, microbial pathogenesis, microbiome, and resistance mechanisms.
 Her research interests lie in using next-generation sequencing for the molecular characterization of pathogenic bacteria, studying the molecular epidemiology of outbreaks and implementing, developing, and introducing emerging computational biology and bioinformatics tools for the analysis of genomic data.
 Research in her lab involves an interdisciplinary approach using microbial genomics, cellular microbiology, and bioinformatics to understand microbial pathogenesis.